 The oscillatory part of the BNS and BBH systems are produced using the waveform model \verb|SEOBNRv4_ROM_NRTidalv2|.
 The memory component is computed according to Eq.~(\ref{eq:mem_plus}) from the oscillatory part.
 We then perform match studies between the BBH and BNS systems for the oscillatory and oscillatory + memory waveform.
-The mismatches ($1-\mathcal{M}(h^{\mathrm{BNS}}, h^{\mathrm{BBH}})$) between the oscillatory part of the signal are driven by the tidal deformability parameter in the inspiral.
+The mismatches $[1-\mathcal{M}(h^{\mathrm{BNS}}, h^{\mathrm{BBH}})]$ between the oscillatory part of the signal are driven by the tidal deformability parameter in the inspiral.
 In contrast, the mismatches between oscillatory + memory signal also consider the difference between the memory component of BBH and BNS systems.
-This provides us with a metric that quantifies in what parameter space the addition of non-linear memory impacts the signal.
-We perform this match study for the noise PSDs corresponding to the advanced LIGO, Einstein Telescope (ET), and Cosmic Explorer (CE) \cite{ligo_2015,et_science,cs_science}.
+This provides us with a metric that quantifies in what parameter space the addition of nonlinear memory impacts the signal.
+We perform this match study for the noise PSDs corresponding to the Advanced LIGO, Einstein Telescope (ET), and Cosmic Explorer (CE) \cite{ligo_2015,et_science,cs_science}.

-The total mass of binaries lying between $2-5\,M_{\odot}$ with $q=1$ and tidal deformability of individual NSs in the binaries ranging from $0-400$ ($\Lambda = 0 $ corresponds to BBH).
-The oscillatory waveform is generated starting from 400\, Hz and the non-linear memory component is computed from 200\,Hz to allow for a longer time of integration to get rid of artifacts (the effect on non-linear memory signal strength is negligible).
-After the generation of the memory signal, we apply a high pass filter (low-frequency cut) to the memory waveform at 10 \,Hz, this high pass filter makes the non-linear memory a burst-like signal centered around the peak amplitude of the oscillatory signal.
+The total mass of binaries between 2--5$M_{\odot}$ with $q=1$ and tidal deformability of individual NSs in the binaries ranging from 0--400 ($\Lambda = 0 $ corresponds to BBH).
+This $\Lambda$ range intends that almost above 400, the oscillatory signal will be more dominant in identifying the nature of the companion objects, so we consider it only until 400 for nonlinear memory purposes.
+The oscillatory waveform is generated starting from 400\, Hz and the nonlinear memory component is computed from 200\,Hz to allow for a longer time of integration to get rid of artifacts (the effect on nonlinear memory signal strength is negligible).
+After the generation of the memory signal, we apply a high pass filter (low-frequency cut) to the memory waveform at 10 \,Hz, this high pass filter makes the nonlinear memory a burst-like signal centered around the peak amplitude of the oscillatory signal.

 In Fig.\,\ref{fig:bns_bbh}, we show the results for the matches between BNS and BBH systems with and without memory.
 The confidence region of distinguishability between two waveforms is computed from the match as in Ref.~\cite{match_confid},